roytang/blog/content/post/2007/12/standard-ng-galleria-24-nov-2007.md

 1-2 loss.

 Round 6: Mannequin Mirror match here, but his build is new, as he shows me Ponder on the first turn.
 I lose game one to Profane Command.
-In game 2, 3 of the lands I draw are Faerie Conclaves&#8230;coincidentally he draws 3 Riftwing Cloudskates.
+In game 2, 3 of the lands I draw are Faerie Conclaves... coincidentally he draws 3 Riftwing Cloudskates.
 I was behind on creatures and mana all day.
-Obviously, I need to figure out the mirror match&#8230;
+Obviously, I need to figure out the mirror match...

 0-2 loss.